keybase/client/go/kbcmf/specs/saltpack_encryption.md

 # SaltPack Binary Encryption Format

+**Changelog**
+- 16 Dec 2015
+  - Unify the sender box and the key box into a single "recipient box".
+- 15 Dec 2015
+  - Initial version.

 The main building block of our encrypted message format will be NaCl's [box](http://nacl.cr.yp.to/box.html) and [secretbox](http://nacl.cr.yp.to/secretbox.html) constructions.
 These have